StewieTech/AskLolaChat/readme.md

         const token = jwt.sign({ id: user._id }, process.env.JWT_SECRET, { expiresIn: '1h' });

 #### Prototype
+- Profile Page that displays current signed in user's info
 - Forgot Password, Password Reset, Email Verification
+- Logout (are you sure menu)
+- update the Pro button

+#### MVP
+- Add Stripe

 #### MVP 2.0
 - Oauth Provider automatically filled in from their manual form and connected to their gmail so they can sign in with it in the future, or at least connect there accounts